Learn about our organization and our commitment to protecting Maine's pollinators.

 Our organization is dedicated to providing educational opportunities for people to learn about beekeeping and understand the vital role that pollinators play in our environment and food systems.

 With a lifelong love for bees, I finally began beekeeping as a hobby.
-Like many, I started naïvely, thinking, "How hard can it be?"
-My first year, I had two hives, but I got no honey—which isn't unusual for beginners.
+Like many, I started naively, thinking, "How hard can it be?"
+My first year, I had two hives, but I got no honey.
 The following year, I harvested a little honey but lost both hives over winter.
-I replaced them with two packages of bees, and although they did well that summer, I lost both again the next winter.
 I quickly realized "easy" isn't the word for this!
 It was time to join a local club and attend "Bee School."

 Living in Massachusetts at the time, I joined the Essex County Beekeepers Association and learned a lot.
-I also discovered that the beekeeping scene had changed dramatically since the 70s when I first became interested.
-New pests and diseases—Varroa mites, Tracheal mites, Foul Brood, Hive Beetles, and Wax Moths—had taken a toll, and Colony Collapse Disorder ramped up losses from 10-15% to as high as 62%.
-Beekeeping had shifted from a simple hobby to a serious job of saving bees.
+I discovered that the beekeeping scene had changed dramatically since the 70s — new pests and diseases including Varroa mites, Tracheal mites, Foul Brood, Hive Beetles, and Wax Moths had taken a toll, and Colony Collapse Disorder ramped up losses from 10-15% to as high as 62%.